 So, I have started a bank of my own.
 They are time consuming and take a fair bit of thought, particularly working out practical responses that are more than just copying or pastiche for each artist, but they have proved so useful and versatile in the classroom.
 I have posted an example below (click on the text below to download the ppt file) on the artist Angie Lewin who makes stunning prints inspired by plants and nature – she is a real favourite with students…

-So far I have also produced sheets on:
+Theses are some of the artists I have produced sheets on:

 - Peter Blake